-This project was made possible in part by The Arts Foundation for Tucson and Southern Arizona stART Cultural Development Grant.
+This project made possible in part with funding by The Arts Foundation for Tucson and Southern Arizona’s stART Cultural Development Grant and Mettler Studios, Inc.

 SISTER JOSE WOMEN’S CENTER, Tucson, AZ

-This project was made possible in part by Mettler Studios, Inc. and Women’s Foundation of Southern Arizona’s Harriet Silverman Small Grant Fund.
+This project made possible in part with funding from Arizona Commission on the Arts, Long Realty Cares Foundation, Mettler Studios, Inc. and Women’s Foundation of Southern Arizona’s Harriet Silverman Small Grant Fund.

 TOUCHING SPACES, Tucson, AZ

-Monthly site-based dance improvisation events to encourage the public to explore new perspectives for seeing and interacting with natural spaces in the world around us.
+Monthly site-based Creative Group Dance events to encourage the public to explore new perspectives for seeing and interacting with natural spaces in the world around us.
 Free to the public for all ages and abilities.
 (Photo credit: B. Griffin; L. Hubble; K. Koo)